-"The school did some testing and recommended he stay with his classroom SRA reading program.
-He would receive 1 hour of reading instruction a day with the SRA program together with his class.
+"The school did some testing and recommended he stay with his classroom SRA reading program where he will continue to receive 1 hour of reading instruction a day with the SRA program together with his class.

 "The school monitored his progress with weekly reading fluency tests.
 He went from 54 words per minute to 71 words per minute in 6 weeks.
 Is this improvement large enough?

 The Hasbrouck and Tindal oral reading fluency norms rank 71 words per minute as a first grade level.

 When teaching a child to read, fluency falls later on the continuum of reading skills.
 You need to know what his primary reading needs are.
 It doesn't make sense to focus on fluency if fluency is not one if his primary reading needs.

 Look at his evaluations to see what his primary reading needs are.
 You may need a new evaluation to get accurate information about where he is functioning now, not where he was functioning a year or two ago.

 The child's IEP must be based on the child's present levels of academic achievement and functional performance.
 Is there an evaluation that says your son cannot learn grade level material, "even with the very best instruction"?

 Did you find an evaluation that says your son cannot learn grade level material, "even with the very best instruction"?